Black Panthers (Israel): History

-The movement was founded in early 1971 by young Mizrahi Jews in the Musrara neighborhood of West Jerusalem, in response to patterns of discrimination against Mizrahi Jews that had been present throughout the history of the State of Israel.
+In early 1971, the movement was founded by young Maghrebi Jews in the Musrara neighborhood of West Jerusalem, in response to Ashkenazi patterns of discrimination against Mizrahi Jews and Sephardic Jews that had been present throughout the history of the State of Israel.

-The movement's founders protested the Ashkenazi establishment's neglect of Mizrahi social issues.
+The movement's founders protested the Ashkenazi establishment's neglect of Mizrahi and Sephardi social issues.
 The original group consisted of ten members, all children of Moroccan Jews who had settled in Israel.
-They were approximately 18 to 20 years old, and most had left school before completing primary education and had spent time in juvenile delinquent institutions.
+The movement's founders were approximately 18 to 20 years old; most had left school before completing primary education and had spent time in juvenile delinquent institutions.
 The founders were influenced by the Community Work Division of the Jerusalem Municipality, which introduced them to the mass media as a means of expressing their demands for change.
 Additional influences included anti-Zionist high school and university students.

-The Black Panthers asserted that discrimination against Mizrahi Jews was evident in the differing treatment they perceived from the Ashkenazi establishment toward immigrants from the Soviet Union.
+The Black Panthers asserted that discrimination against Mizrahi and Sephardi Jews was evident in the differing treatment they perceived from the Ashkenazi establishment toward immigrants from the Soviet Union.
 Unlike most other Mizrahi organizations in Israel, which were primarily religious, such as Shas, the Black Panthers maintained a secular Jewish orientation.

-Originally a wealthy Palestinian neighborhood, Musrara had been depopulated during the Nakba, when its Palestinian residents either fled or were expelled and were not permitted to return.
-Their homes were subsequently allocated to Jewish immigrants from Middle Eastern and North African countries.
+Originally a wealthy Palestinian neighborhood, Musrara had been depopulated during the Nakba, when its Palestinian residents either fled or were expelled through extraordinary violence imposed on them by Israeli settlers and were not permitted to return.
+Their homes were subsequently allocated to Jewish immigrants from West Asian and North African countries.
 Located along the border between Israel and the West Bank, Musrara became a neglected area, with parts designated as a no-man’s land and marked by minefields.
 Following the 1967 Six-Day War and the Israeli annexation of East Jerusalem, the neighborhood became centrally located within a unified Jerusalem under Israeli administration.
-The Israeli government developed plans to redevelop the area with high-rise housing intended for Soviet immigrants, a process that would have involved the displacement of the existing North African Jewish residents.
+The Israeli government developed plans to redevelop the area with high-rise housing intended for Soviet immigrants, a process that would have involved the displacement of the existing Maghrebi-Jewish residents.

-Prominent early members of the Israeli Black Panthers movement included Charlie Biton, Saadia Marciano, Roni Orovitz, Reuven Abergel, Meir Levi, Kochavi Shemesh, and Reuven Abergel.
+Prominent early members of the Israeli Black Panthers movement included Charlie Biton, Saadia Marciano, Roni Orovitz, Meir Levi, Kochavi Shemesh, and Reuven Abergel.
 The movement gained public attention and presented itself as an advocate for Mizrahi Jews.